Mulch is a protective layer of material applied to the surface soil, and may be used for a variety of applications.

 - prevent soil erosion

-Mulch can be made from a variety of materials, typically organic, but not exclusively.
+It can be made from a variety of materials, typically organic, but not exclusively.
 Organic mulches are typically a product that can decompose providing nutrients to the soil over time.

 Bark Mulch & Bark Dust

 A processed bark material from different species of trees, used as a ground covering for multiple applications.
 Bark mulch can be used for water retention around plants while giving the landscape an attractive manicured appearance.
-Bark mulch may also be used for acidifying soil and weed control, provide mud control, trail surfaces, and as a growing medium.
+It may also be used for acidifying soil and weed control, provide mud control, trail surfaces, and as a growing medium.

 Bark mulch comes in different sizes and species, tailored for specific applications.
 Each bark species has its own defining characteristics and are often regionally popular based on local forests varieties.
 Fir, cedar, cypress, oak, pine and hemlock are just a few varieties available.

-Bark mulch is typically orange or red-brown in color, but may have added coloring, such as black, for additional customization.
+It’s typically orange or red-brown in color, but may have added coloring, such as black, for additional customization.

 A final mulch product most likely has been through an initial grind and therefore, the regrind feedstock will be smaller and cleaner than the initial grind.